strimzi/strimzi-kafka-operator/README.md

 This deployment adds Kafka Connect cluster which can be used with the Kafka deployments above.
 It is implemented as deployment with a configurable number of workers.
 The default image currently contains only the Connectors which are part of Apache Kafka project - `FileStreamSinkConnector` and `FileStreamSourceConnector`.
 The REST interface for managing the Kafka Connect cluster is exposed internally within the Kubernetes / OpenShift cluster as service `kafka-connect` on port `8083`.

-If you want to use other connectors, you can:
-* Mount a volume containing the plugins to path `/opt/kafka/plugins/`
-* Use the `enmasseproject/kafka-connect` image as Docker base image, add your connectors to the `/opt/kafka/plugins/` directory and use this new image instead of `enmasseproject/kafka-connect`

 ### Deploying to OpenShift

 To conveniently deploy Kafka Connect to OpenShift a [Template is provided](kafka-connect/resources/openshift-template.yaml), this could be used via `oc create -f kafka-connect/resources/openshift-template.yaml` so it is present within your project.
 To create a whole Kafka Connect cluster use `oc new-app barnabas-connect` *(make sure you have already deployed a Kafka broker)*.